-Enable Logpush to Sumo Logic · Cloudflare Logs docs
+Enable Logpush to Sumo Logic

 To enable Logpush to Sumo Logic:

 Configure a Hosted Collector.
-See instructions from Sumo Logic.
+Refer to instructions from Sumo Logic.

 Configure an HTTP Logs & Metrics Source.
-See instructions from Sumo Logic.
+Refer to instructions from Sumo Logic.
 The last step indicates how to get the HTTP Source Address (URL).

 Provide the HTTP Source Address (URL) when prompted by the Logpush API or UI.